klappi-s/VisualizationSandbox/README.md

   - Cons: Some runtime cost; relies on stored metadata correctness.
  -->

-This module provides a minimal, type-safe registry that binds compile-time string IDs to concrete C++ types, plus a small facade (`VisAdaptorBase`) for easy use.
-It supports both compile-time (name-only) and runtime string APIs.
+This module provides a minimal, type-safe registry that binds compile-time string IDs to concrete C++ types, It supports both compile-time (name-only) and and somewhat runtime string APIs.

 ### Key Concepts
 - Registry and adaptor are not templates.